icedmoca/404-archive-redirect/README.md

  This extension redirects 404 pages to archived versions.
 Archived pages may contain outdated, inaccurate, or insecure content.
 Use at your own risk.

 **View 404 Page** https://icedmoca.github.io/404-archive-redirect/404.html

+**View 404 Page If you have the extension installed** http://distrowatch.com/images/cgfjoewdlbc/blackarch.png

 ## Installation

 1. Open Chromium/Chrome browser